 Our clinics and related services include:

-If you are newly pregnant, please see the patient information guide Newly Pregnant?
+Further information about self-referral is available in the patient information guide Newly Pregnant?
 Your Electronic Maternity Record.

 During the first antenatal appointment the midwife will discuss medical history and plan antenatal care accordingly.
 Patients can expect to have their first scan between around 12 to 14 weeks.